Navigating the Aftermath of Car Accidents

 Surviving the Shock

 The moments after an accident feel surreal.
 The mind races, processing the impact, the damage, and the inevitable flood of adrenaline.
 It’s in this moment that clarity is crucial.
 First, check for injuries, both for yourself and others involved.
 Then, if safe, move to the side of the road and call emergency services.
-Documentation—photos, witness accounts, and police reports—becomes your best ally in sorting out insurance claims and liability.
+Documentation—photos, witness accounts, and police reports—becomes your ally in sorting out insurance claims and liability.

 Moving forward